junxit/us-congress-bills-110/bill.md

 # H. CON.
 RES.
 143

-> Honoring the 50th anniversary of Stan Hywet Hall & Gardens.
+> Honoring National Historic Landmarks.

 ## Preamble

+- Whereas National Historic Landmarks are nationally significant historic places, designated by the Secretary of the Interior because they possess exceptional value or quality in illustrating or interpreting the heritage of the United States;
+- Whereas Congress recognizes that Stan Hywet Hall, located in Akron, Summit County, Ohio, has been designated as a National Historic Landmark since December 21, 1981;
 - Whereas Stan Hywet Hall was built between 1912 and 1915 by Franklin “F.A.”
 Augustus Seiberling and his wife, Gertrude;
 - Whereas Franklin Seiberling hired architect Charles S. Schneider of Cleveland to design the home, landscape architect Warren H. Manning of Boston to design the grounds, and Hugo F. Huber of New York City to decorate the interior;
 - Whereas Stan Hywet Hall is one of the finest examples of Tudor Revival architecture in the United States;
-- Whereas Alcoholics Anonymous, an organization that continues to help millions of individuals worldwide recover from alcohol addiction, was founded on Mother’s Day 1935 following a meeting between Mr. Bill Wilson and Dr. Bob Smith and hosted by Henrietta Seiberling at Stan Hywet Hall;
+- Whereas Alcoholics Anonymous, an organization that continues to help millions of individuals worldwide recover from alcohol addiction, was founded on Mother’s Day 1935 following a meeting between Mr. Bill Wilson and Dr. Bob Smith, which was hosted by Henrietta Seiberling at Stan Hywet Hall;
-- Whereas, in 1957, in keeping with the Stan Hywet Hall crest motto of “Non Nobis Solum (Not for Us Alone)”, the Seiberling family donated Stan Hywet Hall to a nonprofit organization, which came to be known as Stan Hywet Hall & Gardens, so that the public could enjoy and experience part of a noteworthy chapter in the history of the United States;
+- Whereas, in 1957, in keeping with the Stan Hywet Hall crest motto of “Non Nobis Solum” (or “Not for Us Alone”), the Seiberling family donated Stan Hywet Hall to a nonprofit organization, which came to be known as Stan Hywet Hall & Gardens, so that the public could enjoy and experience part of a noteworthy chapter in the history of the United States;
+- Whereas we are honoring and congratulating Stan Hywet Hall & Gardens on its 50th anniversary and for its commitment to sharing its history, gardens, and art collections with the public;
 - Whereas Stan Hywet Hall & Gardens is identified as a National Historic Landmark by the Department of the Interior, the only location in Akron, Ohio, with such a designation and one of only 2,200 nationwide;
 - Whereas Stan Hywet Hall & Gardens is one of Ohio’s top 10 tourist attractions, is a Save America’s Treasures project, and is accredited by the American Association of Museums;
 - Whereas more than 5,000,000 people from around the world have visited Stan Hywet Hall & Gardens, with the number of visitors annually averaging between 150,000 and 200,000 since 1999;